devon-artmeier/mega-cd/README.md

-# Mega CD Libraries and Tools
+# Sega Mega CD Framework

-A collection of libraries and tools for the Sega Mega CD.
+A framework for the Sega Mega CD.

-* Mode 1